ow2-proactive/proactive-jupyter-kernel/README.md

 Features:

-* connect, task, selection_script, fork_env, job, draw_job, write_dot, submit_job
+* connect: connects to an ActiveEon server
-* connection using a configuration file
+* OPTION: connection using a configuration file
+* task: creates a task
+* selection_script: sets the selection script of a task
+* fork_env: sets the fork environment script
+* job: creates/renames the job
+* draw_job: plot the workflow
+* write_dot: writes the workflow in .dot format
+* submit_job: submits the job to the scheduler
-* get and print results implicitly in submit_job
+* get_result: gets and prints the job results

 TODO:

 1. add task dependency
-2. get_results pragma
+2. help pragma
+3. modify tasks handling instead of creating a new one if the name already exists
-3. check how to highlight Python syntax
+4. check how to highlight Python syntax
+5. add auto-complete